-- CAUTION: Many repairs may only be done by a certified service technician.
+CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product. - 1.
-Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
+Read and follow the safety instructions that came with the product.

+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
 Open the system. - 3.
-Locate the USB connector (INT_USB) on the expansion-card riser 2. - 4.
-If installed, remove the USB key. - 5.
-Insert the USB key into the USB connector. - 6.
-Close the system. - 7.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 8.
-Enter the System Setup and verify that the USB key is detected by the system.
+Locate the USB connector / USB key on the system board.